Azure

 Example 2: To retrieve only Member and null Azure user types, do not enter a value in the Include Guests field.

-The results for both examples display in the All SaaS Users (Organization > All SaaS Users) screen.
+The results for both examples display in the All SaaS Users (Organization > All SaaS Users) page.

 5. | In SaaS Management, click the Authorize link provided during the integration setup, which will redirect you to the Microsoft/Azure portal. |